wasny0ps/Damn-Vulnerable-DeFi/Challenges/Wallet Mining/README.md

 <p align="center"><img src="https://github.com/wasny0ps/Damn-Vulnerable-DeFi/assets/87646106/f1d4e6d8-f0ef-4698-94fe-a0771d7b3dca"></p>

-Finally, we have a `can()` function will help us to setting authorize account.
+Finally, we have a `can()` function written in the inline assembly that will help us with gas optimization.
 Here are the attacker commands:

 ```js
 const data = require("./data.json");